12 Best Places to Visit in Bodhgaya, Bihar

 10. Bodh Gaya tree

-Lord Buddha took Mahaparinirvan, or enlightenment place, under the Peepal tree.
+Lord Buddha attained Mahaparinirvan, or enlightenment, under the Peepal tree.
 It is supposed to be the sacred seat on which Buddha sat and attained spiritual wisdom.

-Later on, Emperor Ashoka sent a sample of this Peepal tree to Srilanka (Anuradhapura) with his daughter Sanghamitra and son Mahinda as escorts.
-After the main tree perished, a sample from Snianka (Anuradhapura) was brought and installed at Bodhgaya.
+Later, Emperor Ashoka sent a sample of this Peepal tree to Sri Lanka (Anuradhapura) with his daughter, Sanghamitra, and son, Mahinda, as escorts.
+After the main tree perished, a sample from Snianka (Anuradhapura) was brought to Bodhgaya and installed there.

 The Bodhi tree of today is the 4th descendant of the original tree.
-Buddha used to sit for meditation on the lotus-shaped ‘Vajrayana’ under the tree.
+Buddha used to meditate on the lotus-shaped ‘Vajrayana’ under the tree.
 Footprints on the stone testify to Buddha’s presence when he became the Buddha, or the Enlightened.

 On the branches of the Bodhi tree, devotees fasten pieces of cloth.
 Buddha, the 9th incarnation of Vishnu, is quite accepted and popular among Hindus.